 Position: Shelter Case Manager

-Hours: Schedule will change from week to week consisting of some weekdays, evenings and overnights
+Hours: Regular schedule consisting of some weekdays, evenings, and overnights

 Responsible to: Shelter/Housing Program Director

 Staff with bilingual competencies provide an additional and essential value to our organization and we increase our

 Studies have shown that women and people of color are less likely to apply for jobs unless they believe they meet every

 single one of the qualifications as described in a job description.
 Clackamas Women’s Services is committed to building a

 diverse and inclusive organization and we strongly encourage you to apply, even if you don’t believe you meet every one

 of the qualifications as described or if you require a reasonable accommodation to apply for or perform job duties.